jcollard/ChessAppDevlog/README.md

 Post](https://www.reddit.com/r/learncsharp/comments/yvk2xe/finished_my_first_app_but_unsure_how_to_test_for/)

-Looking through the comments section, there were not many helpful comments.

-Two stood out to me:
+There were only a few comments and only two stood out to me:

 The first gave me a chuckle:

 ![Users Find Bugs](imgs/users-find-bugs.png)

-Then... it sunk in a little bit that this feels too true for many projects.
+Then... it sunk in a little bit that this feels too true for many projects (including my own).
 Unfortunately, I don't think this comment is particularly helpful when your user base is essentially 1 (yourself).

 The second recommended doing some research into software testing terms: